 - Update the LinkedIn company page indicating the new company name.

-Technical/Adaptive Challenges (harder to understand, complex, fixable by someone who knows how and can experiment, exercise adaptive leadership behaviors and adapt their way to a successful solution)
+These are harder to understand, but fixable by someone who knows how to experiment, exercise adaptive leadership behaviors and adapt their way to a successful solution.
+Some examples of technical/adaptive challenges are:

 - Set up all acquired company employees in payroll and HRIS systems